Man in a cedar cold plunge at dawn with rising steam, illustrating cold exposure and recovery

 Your Body Has Fat That Burns Fat

 When you get cold, your body activates this brown fat.
 It starts burning through sugar and regular fat to warm you up.
-Think of it as turning on a furnace inside your body.
-Research from Stanford and other institutions shows that regular cold exposure increases the amount of brown fat you have and makes it more active.
+A furnace switches on inside your body.
+Research led by Dr. Susanna Søberg at the University of Copenhagen shows that regular cold exposure is associated with more active brown fat.

 Here is the important part: the shivering matters.
 If you get into cold water and you shiver, that is your body sending emergency signals to burn fat and produce heat.
 Those signals also tell your regular white fat to start behaving more like brown fat.
 The discomfort is literally the mechanism.
 If you are comfortable, the process is not happening.